balkrishnarawool/StructuredConcurrency/README.md

+# Structured Concurrency in Java
+This repo provides examples for
+- Comparision between CompletableFuture API and Structured Concurrency API
+- Implementing miscellaneous scenarios with Structured Concurreny API

 # CompletableFuture vs. Structured Concurrency API

 ``CompletableFuture`` provides API for asynchronous processing.
 It is qiite a powerful API and using it, you can chain multiple "stages" to create a pipeline.
 It relies heavily on callbacks, as the stages are executed asynchronously.

 Structured Concurrency, on the other hand, provides an API that makes code imperative.

+Examples for these are present in package `com.balarawool.loom.cf_vs_sc`.
-This repo is part of my talk 'Structured Concurrency in Java: The what and the why'.
+This is part of my talk 'Structured Concurrency in Java: The what and the why'.
 The examples discussed in the talk are implemented here.

 There are 3 examples: Event management, Weather service and Banking portal The class ``CFExamples`` implements these examples using ``CompletableFuture`` and ``LoomExamples`` class implements then using structured concurrency API.